 Also tasty when used in meat and fish dishes, sage is an easy to grow herb that does well in containers.
 It is a fragrant plant as well and so soft to the touch, perfect for little hands who may want to help you garden too.

 Remember to trim fresh herbs from these plants often so they continue to produce for you.
 If you are trimming more than you can use at any given time, you can always bundle the herbs up with twine and hang them upside down to dry.
+If you give them the love and care they need these best herb plants for a container garden will provide fresh herbs for you all summer long!

 Don’t let a lack of space be an issue for you this gardening season.
 Instead, give these tips for herbs you can best grow in container gardens a try!